tinacms/tina.io/content/guides/tinacms/internationalization/guide.md

 })
 ```

-Using the the locale, you can filter for document(s) based on the path
+Using the locale, you can filter for document(s) based on the path

 ```jsx
 /**